pdakshesh35/ShortMCP/README.md

 set to enable image and audio generation.
 Video stitching requires `ffmpeg` to be installed along with the Python packages `moviepy`, `Pillow` and `numpy`.

+The `compile_video` tool expects a JSON string describing the scenes and metadata for the final video.

 The server exposes tools that can be called from a compatible MCP client such as Claude Desktop.